Content Creation

 If You’re A Team Leader

-If you want to be seen as an expert, there aren’t many roads to go about it; share your insights regularly and build a strong online presence.
+To be seen as an leader, share your insights regularly and build a strong online presence.

 To do so, be consistent.
 Comment on industry news, share what you have learned, or talk about challenges you have faced.

-Go further by sharing your personal experiences or behind-the-scenes of projects you worked on.
-This not only skyrockets your credibility and helps your name appear in searches beyond your immediate network.
+Go further by sharing personal experiences or behind-the-scenes glimpses of projects you worked on.
+This skyrockets your credibility and helps your name appear in searches beyond your immediate network.

 Check LinkedIn analytics to see which posts get the most attention, when your audience is most active, and what topics spark discussion.